Shahar Banu Begum: Marriage

 Ali Adil Shah died on 24 November 1672, and with him departed the glory of the Kingdom of Bijapur.
 He was succeeded by his infant son, the four-year-old Sikandar Adil Shah, a period of anarchy ensued which ended only with the extinction of the dynasty and the independence of the Kingdom in 1686.
 The weakness and humiliation of Bijapur during this period is illustrated by the defection of 10,000 Bijapuris to the rival Mughal camp and the compulsory submission of Sikandar's sister, Shahar, to the Mughal harem.
 The promise to hand over the princess to the Mughals was made by Sikandar's regent, Khawas Khan, who was later assassinated for his treachery by his successor Abdul Karim.
 A peace treaty between Bijapur and the Mughals was signed by the terms of which Princess Shahar was to be wed to the imperial prince, Muhammad Azam Shah, the eldest son and heir-apparent of the reigning Mughal emperor Aurangzeb and his consort Dilras Banu Begum.

 The idol of her family and the people of Bijapur, the princess left the city of her birth on 1 July 1679, amidst the wailings of her family and her dear ones to enter her future husband's hated seraglio for it was her willing sacrifice for the welfare of the Bijapuri state.
 She arrived at the Emperor's court on 4 March 1680 and was married to Muhammad Azam on 26 July 1681.
-The emperor tied the sehra and Qazi Sheikh-ul-lslam celebrated the marriage in the mosque of Khas & Am (Jama Masjid).
+The emperor tied the sehra and Qazi Sheikh-ul-lslam celebrated the marriage in the jama masjid (congregational mosque) of Khas & Am.
 In accordance with the example of Muhammad (at his marriage with Khadija), the mehr was fixed at 500 dirhams.